-The disorders of the deep venous system include deep vein thrombosis and obstruction from scar tissue or compression.
+Disorders of the deep venous system often include deep vein thrombosis and obstruction of the vein from scar tissue or compression.
 Unfortunately, this is a commonly overlooked problem in vein clinics due to the increased expertise needed.
-At Princeton Vascular Center, Dr. Brotman is a board-certified vascular surgeon with specialty training in both superficial and deep vein disease.
-Signs of deep vein disease include unresolved leg swelling, a history of blood clots, pelvic discomfort.
-Most treatments now can be performed in the office or on an elective basis that are minimally-invasive.
+At the Princeton Vascular Center, our vein doctors, including Dr. Brotman O’Neill, are double board-certified vascular surgeons with specialty training in both superficial and deep vein disease.

-A vеіn dосtоr performs a physical examination and a complete history, taking note of your symptoms and the appearance of your legs.
-Your physician may ask additional questions to try to understand your priorities.
+A qualified vеіn dосtоr performs a physical examination and will ask you for a complete medical history, while taking note of your symptoms and the appearance of your legs.
+Your vein specialist may ask additional questions to try to understand your priorities.

 If you think you are suffering from deep vein disease or deep vein thrombosis, we encourage you to schedule an appointment with one of the best vein doctors in NJ by calling the Princeton Vascular Center.
 We make it easy for you to get started on your journey of looking and feeling your best with our online virtual consultation form.
 Once completed, one of our vein doctors will send you a personalized message, and a member of our staff will reach out to schedule an initial consultation.